-Information Methods IA.
+Information Methods IA

-To understand the methods or organizing and controlling information to ensure retrieval; analyze information materials according to identification and control; describe, evaluate and apply methods of identifying and controlling information for retrieval; identify the problems of information retrieval and the library's response to such problems.
+To understand the methods of organising and controlling information to ensure retrieval; analyse information materials according to identification and control; describe, evaluate and apply methods of identifying and controlling information for retrieval; identify the problems of information retrieval and the library's response to such problems.

-Control of information materials - identification: author, title, imprint, collation.
-Bibliography, analytical, descriptive, systematic, enumerative, retrospective, current.
+Control of information materials - identification: author, title, 'mprint, collation.
+Bibliography, analytical, descriptive, systematic, enumerative, retrospective, current